 An evaluation of the runway system was conducted as it relates to instrument approach procedures (IAP).
 The analysis consisted of two separate evaluations, looking 1) at the feasibility of adding an IAP to Runway 26R and 2) reviewing the controlling obstacles for Runway 8L's published IAPs to determine the feasibility of reducing the existing approach minimums.
-A brief description of each evaluation is described below, with the full report analysis found in Appendix B.
+A brief description of each evaluation is presented below, with the full report analysis found in Appendix A - Airspace Analysis.